-1. The Parties shall cooperate on issues covered by this Agreement.

-2. To this end, the Parties shall establish a Committee, which shall meet once a year or at the request of a Party.
-Meetings may also be held by any technological means available to the Parties.3.
-The Committee shall:

-(a) supervise and facilitate the implementation and application of this Agreement and further its general aims;

-(b) consider any matter of interest relating to an area covered by this Agreement

-(c) establish its own procedures.
+- 1. The Parties shall cooperate on issues covered by this Agreement. - 2.
+To this end, the Parties shall establish a Committee, which shall meet once a year or at the request of a Party. - 3.
+The Committee shall: - (a) supervise and facilitate the implementation and application of this Agreement and further its general aims; - (b) consider any matter of interest relating to an area covered by this Agreement; - (c) establish its own procedures.